asenac/blog/content/posts/query-compiler-part-two-rule-driver/index.md

 }
 ```

+The only public method of an optimizer instance is the `optimize` method which takes a mutable
+reference of the query graph.
+Let's ignore the `OptimizerContext` for now.
+As shown below,
+it keeps looping until an iteration ends without performing any modification to the query
+graph.

 ```rust
 impl Optimizer {
     /// Optimize the given query graph by applying the rules in this optimizer instance.